Zeresenayaregal/CodeWars/README.md

-## Solution of codeWars questions with python
+## Solutions of codeWars questions with python